-It can take a long time to reach an agreement no matter what you’re negotiating for, and, ultimately, you might not even get what you want.
-That’s why it’s important to make sure you do everything the right way.
-Even the smallest mistakes can cost you success.
+Whether you’re negotiating your salary at a new job, asking for a pay raise or overseeing a business deal, negotiation is a skill every professional will need – but it’s no easy feat.
+It can take a long time to reach an agreement no matter what you’re negotiating; and ultimately, you might not even get the outcome you desire.
+That’s why it’s important to ensure you bargain the right way.
+Even the smallest mistakes can cost you a successful deal.

-Want to become a negotiating pro?
-Molly Fletcher, consultant and author of "A Winner’s Guide to Negotiating: How Conversation Gets Deals Done" (McGraw-Hill, 2014) shared these five negotiating don'ts.
+We’ll start by going over some negotiating don’ts, courtesy of Molly Fletcher, consultant and author of A Winner’s Guide to Negotiating: How Conversation Gets Deals Done (McGraw-Hill, 2014).
+Here are some negotiation blunders to avoid:

 “Failing to prepare is preparing to fail,” Fletcher said.
 “Preparation means gathering and understanding the hard data – for example, your comparables – but it also means having 360-degree awareness.”

 Negotiations take time, especially if you want them to go smoothly.
 Take the time to establish a real relationship with the other party, Fletcher advised.

 “Share a little piece of personal information that signals your openness and desire for connection,” she said.
 “Doing so can shift a negotiation from an adversarial battle to a productive conversation.”

 Don’t be afraid to build in pauses, as they can help everyone regain perspective and remove undue emotions, Fletcher recommended.